5 Ways To Value A Real Estate Rental Property

 A GRM of 12 for Atlanta may be good because that’s a short amount of time to pay off a property in a market like Atlanta’s.
 But in a town like Lufkin, Texas, where the average GRM is 7, a GRM of 12 is too high, indicating that either the property cost too much or the gross annual income is too low.

 5. The Cost Approach

-The cost approach puts forth the argument that an asset is only worth what it can reasonably be used for.
+The cost approach argues that an asset is only worth what it can reasonably be used for.
 The cost approach calculation is made by adding the cost of land to the cost of construction, minus depreciation, which is a tax deduction you take every year based on the cost of your property and any improvements (minus the cost of land).
 The estimate is most useful when the property is new.

-Instead of looking at what similar homes in the area are fetching or how much income an asset may generate, this method ascribes property its value based on how much it would cost if the building were to be built entirely from scratch today.
+Instead of looking at what comparable property in the area is fetching or an asset’s rental value, this method ascribes property value based on its purchase price if the building were to be built entirely from scratch today.
 The idea is that it doesn’t make sense to buy a property for more than what it would cost to build anew.